 Reduce heat to low; stir in sour cream

-Mixture should not be runny; it should sit in the spoonful on the pastry without spreading
+Mixture should not be runny: it should sit in a mound on the pastry without spreading

 Instructions for Making the Turnovers:

 On a lightly floured surface, roll dough to less than 1/4 inch thickness; cut into 2.5 inch rounds with fluted cutter